TransSocNeuro/social-modulation-of-fear/README.md

 # social-modulation-of-fear
-This includes the data and scripts for stay "social modulation of fear"
+This includes the data and scripts for study "social modulation of fear"